Last Updated on March 25, 2023

 Period dramas leaving Netflix this spring: Leaving March 3: Lee Daniels’ The Butler.
 March 31: Brokeback Mountain.

-The winter list for Netflix is here.
+The summer list for Netflix is here.
 The spring list for Prime Video is here.

 Those who are new here should know that Willow and Thatch also has a special section for period dramas that have been added recently to different streaming services.
 See the “New to Streaming” drop-down menu at the top of the page.